YoshiRulz/YoshiRulz.github.io/index.md

 ***
 "*Some people have told me they don't think a fat penguin really embodies the grace of Linux, which just tells me they have never seen an angry penguin charging at them in excess of [160 km/h].
 They'd be a lot more careful about what they say if they had.*" — Linus Torvalds

+## on The Energy Revolution
+***
+(When an interviewer noted "[A few years ago, you said electric vehicles could be competitive] people were laughing at you, now... not so much.") "*Okay.*" — Elon Musk

 ## on Programming
 ***
 "*Programming today is a race between software engineers striving to build bigger and better idiot-proof programs, and the Universe trying to produce bigger and better idiots.
 So far, the Universe is winning.*" — Rick Cook